KerwinKoo/go-wifidog-authserver/README.md

 ## Quick Start

-A binary auth-server program for an example, you can run it in Linxu os for testing:
+There is a bin auth-server program in path of `example/gowauth`, Which you can used to test your WiFiDog.

 ```
 $ git clone https://github.com/KerwinKoo/gowauth.git